enormandeau/github_tutorial/files/03_git.md

 ## Git setup

-We now need to setup git to integrate with GitHub.
+We now need to setup Git to integrate with GitHub.
 We follow the official
 <a href="https://help.github.com/articles/set-up-git/"
 target="_blank">GitHub setup help page</a>
 for this.

-We can also setup git so it remembers our password for some time by following
+We can also setup Git so it remembers our password for some time by following
 <a href=""https://help.github.com/articles/caching-your-github-password-in-git/
 target="_blank">these instructions</a>.